FakeBlubba/depression-pre-diagnose-model/README.md

 where `X_train` is the training set (it is preferred to use our `composite_dataset.csv` in the folder `/data`), `y_train` are the labels associated to `X_train`.

-If you want to use the implementation of Text Transcription to answer some question with your microphon and try to predict a custom text, then you can try using methods inside `audio_manager.py` like this:
+If you want to use the implementation of Text Transcription to answer some question with your microphone and try to predict a custom text, then you can try using methods inside `audio_manager.py` like this:

 ```python
 import audio_manager